 - 4.3 The Group noted that HPC was an independent statutory regulator which was not bound to follow standards which were developed by other organisations.
 The Group noted that, for example, HPC had differed from Skills for Health on a number of occasions. - 4.4 The Group noted that the process for any regulation of psychotherapists and counsellors would be as follows: - the Group would report to the Health Professions Council (expected to be in July 2009); - the Health Professions Council would discuss the recommendations and would be asked to agree a consultation document on the recommendations, including standards of proficiency and the threshold level of qualification for entry to the Register.
-The HPC would hold a three-month consultation on the recommendations.
-The HPC would then consider the recommendations in the light of the consultation and make recommendations to the Department of Health.
+Following the consultation, the HPC would make recommendations to the Department of Health.
 The Group noted that the consultation document and a document summarising the outcome of the consultation would be published by the HPC; - the Department of Health would prepare draft legislation and undertake a consultation on the legislation.
 The Group noted that the Department of Health would attempt to reach a compromise if it disagreed with the recommendations from the HPC.
 Following the consultation, the legislation would be subject to consideration and amendment by the UK and Scottish Parliaments.
 The Group noted that the respective Parliaments would have the final decision on the content of the legislation.